-It is important to note that the Order does not apply to use of face coverings by employees.
+It is important to note that the Order does not apply to the use of face coverings by employees.
 However, in complying with this Order, covered entities may very well experience pushback or refusal by customers as well as potentially violent or threatening behavior toward employees.
-These situations could lead to workers’ compensation claims; for instance, if an employee has to confront a customer who refuses to wear a face mask, that could result in an assault or stress claim that may be compensable.
+These situations could lead to workers’ compensation claims.
+For instance, if an employee has to confront a customer who refuses to wear a face mask, that could result in an assault or stress claim that may be compensable.

 Therefore, covered entities are strongly encouraged to determine immediately how to enforce the Order.
 This includes determining whether specific employees or managers will be designated to do so and training those individuals in handling non-compliant customers.
 In addition, those employees or managers must also be trained to properly respond to customers who refuse compliance due to medical or other situations so that customers’ protected rights against discrimination are not inadvertently violated.
 The Order takes effect today, July 8, so immediate attention to this is necessary.